TUDelft-CITG/HOS-comp-mod-24/Weeks/Week2.md

 # Week 2

-At the end of this week you will be able to: <br>
+At the end of this week you will be able to : <br>
 Defining and solving an Equation of Motion using the Lagrangian approach.
 This entails:<br>
 <i>1.
 Recognize structural elements and understand their contribution in the Equation of Motion</i><br>
 <i>2.
 Deriving the Equation of Motion using Lagrangian approach</i> <br>